Impact

 Risk and Exploitability

 The CVSS score of 7 indicates a high severity vulnerability.
-While the EPSS score is not available, the absence of a KEV listing suggests no widely known public exploitation, yet the attack vector is clear: any compromised end‑entity key can generate forged certificates that the verifier will accept.
-The flaw requires only the possession of a private key and does not require elevated privileges or network access by the attacker beyond delivering the forged chain to a verifier.
+The EPSS score is below 1%, indicating very low but non-zero exploitation probability, and the absence of a KEV listing suggests no widely known public exploitation.
+The attack vector is clear: any compromised end-entity key can generate forged certificates that the verifier will accept.
+The flaw requires only possession of a private key and does not require elevated privileges or network access by the attacker beyond delivering the forged chain to a verifier.
 Consequently, the risk remains high for systems that have not applied an official patch or mitigated the validation logic.

 OpenCVE Enrichment